paladique/azureday-princeton/data-science-codespaces/README.md

 * [GitHub Account](https://github.com/signup)
 * [Sign up for Azure for Students](https://aka.ms/azure4students) and get $100 of credit with an .edu account.

+**Agenda:**

+1. Customizing a Codespace
+2. Azure cli in a Codespace
+3. Codespaces from a template
+4. Create a Codespace from scratch

 ## Setup

 1. Fork this repository